MZanggl/taptaptap/README.md

 ## Getting values

-Since every function just executes the initial value again, you either have to break out of the chain, or literally snap out of it.
+Since every function just executes the initial value again, you either have to break out of the chain, or tap out of it.

 ```javascript
 const { tap } = require('taptaptap')